Solved! What Temperature Should I Set My Thermostat in Winter?

 Photo: istockphoto.com

-Q: My partner and I have an ongoing disagreement about the right temperature setting for the heat during cold months.
+Q: My partner and I have an ongoing disagreement about the right temperature setting for the heat during the coldest months of the year.
 How can we get the most energy savings?
 What’s the best thermostat setting for winter?

-A: You don’t need a programmable or smart thermostat to save money on your heating bills this winter.
-By following a few energy-saving strategies, you can make a big difference during the chilly months of winter.
+A: By following a few energy-saving strategies, you can make a big difference during the chilly months of winter.
 According to the U.S. Department of Energy, it’s possible to save 10 percent a year on energy bills by being conservative with thermostat settings year-round.

 The optimal winter thermostat setting is the lowest comfortable temperature, which is usually 68 degrees Fahrenheit.